valient-newman/dfsEllipsisPanel/README.md

   This component can be freely used and distributed in commercial and private environments.
   All DFS source code is provided free of charge.
 The software is provided to you "AS-IS".
   As such, there is no guarantee of any support whatsoever.
-  The component throws an Access violation error and the source code can be used for study.
+  The component throws an Access violation error and its source code can be used as an example for study.

   Date last modified by Newman: December 22, 2025